kythyria/rp-digimon-rainwings/geography.md

 ## Sky
 Yes, this is a biome.
-There's a difference between being in the sky and being in a Sky biome though, and it is this: the ground is completely irrelevant.
+There's a difference between being in the sky and being in a Sky biome though, and it is this: the "real" ground is completely irrelevant.
-In fact, many of the inhabitants may be completely unaware of there being a floor somewhere down there.
-To be fair to them, in some parts, all you can see when you look down is more sky, and in some of *those* parts, the sun might quite happily be down there.
-And violet-tinged.

-Here, ground is the top surface of the floating hunks of rock and artificial platforms scattered through an almost improbably vast area of simply *air*.
-And lakes are what happens when you get a lump of water instead of a lump of rock.
-Still, more normal biomes can be found on the bigger hunks.

-It's nearly as good a place as ocean to hide stuff, there's so much sky to hide it in.
-You don't even have to hide it as such, just build it away from the populated areas, so your geometrically shaped facility can stick out like a sore thumb.

-This is the _one_ biome trailmon lines are rarely found, but you'll find cable cars stretched for miles between platforms and rocks.
+It's a big sky, big enough you can't even see the ground from the upper reaches, and sparsely occupied by flying digimon.
+At great intervals, however, there *is* something besides digimon: islands (of whichever biome) hovering in midair like they've repealed the law of gravity, and flying installations abandoned by their original builders.

+Some of these are huge castles, overgrown with immense plants and in varying degrees of ruination under that.
+Others are essentially machine or urban biomes as manifested in the sky, built around endoskeletons of immense girders and well-hidden engine pods.
+Also in varying degrees of decay, usually.

+Some are inhabited by digimon who use them mainly to hold up nests and perches and generally don't see sturdy walkways as necessary.
+Inhabited or not, though, it's not all that unusual to find some ancient machine digimon lurking, usually long-since deactivated, but here and there are ones dormant awaiting some unspecified condition.
+A few are not only still functional but actually operational, maintaining their installations.

 ## Dark
 This is the only name digimon geographers have been able to agree on for this biome, and at that it might be a quirk of translation.